tobega/tailspin-v0/TailspinReference.md

 Similarly, a raw value can gain a tag in matching when matching the tag definition, e.g. `<myTag> // here the string or number is tagged as myTag`.
 Note that defined types will not have tags when their representation type is not a raw string or untyped number.

+Note that in type-checking [data declarations](#data-dictionary), a tagged value will not have its tag stripped, so `data myTag <'.*'>` will not allow assignment of other tagged values to myTag, even if any tagged string value will match `<'.*'>`.
+Since matchers match in precedence order from left to right, assigning a yourTag value to myTag will fail even if you have declared `data myTag <'.*'|yourTag>`.
+Instead, you need to declare `data myTag <yourTag|'.*'>`

 Numeric tagged identifiers cannot be used in arithmetic, so if you intend to use a number in arithmetic, the recommendation is to give it a unit (or the scalar unit "1").